 - Hope Art Gallery, located at Hope Center for the Arts

-HOPE Handmade (A Fine Craft Boutique) The HOPE Handmade Class offers participants the opportunity to learn a variety of fine craft techniques.
+HOPE Handcrafted (A Fine Craft Boutique) The HOPE Handmade Studio offers participants the opportunity to learn a variety of fine craft techniques.
 Artists also learn about product marketing, sales and fulfillment of orders.
 All of this provides a sense of accomplishment and self-worth demonstrating the value of their creative work.

 These mediums include: